 - 1 recipe black garlic oil

-If using store-bough chicken broth or homemade broth that doesn't gel when chilled, add broth to a large mixing bowl and sprinkle gelatin all over; let stand 10 minutes.
-Transfer broth to a large pot or Dutch oven, and bring to a simmer over high heat,then lower heat to low.
+If using store-bought chicken broth or homemade broth that doesn't gel when chilled, add broth to a large mixing bowl and sprinkle gelatin all over; let stand 10 minutes.
+Transfer broth to a large pot or Dutch oven and bring to a simmer over high heat, then reduce heat to low.
 Stir in squid ink until fully dissolved.
 Cover and keep warm.

-Meanwhile, heat 2 tablespoons oil in a large skillet over high heat until lightly smoking.
-Season squid with salt, add to skillet and cook, stirring occasionally, until just cooked through and browned in spots, 3 to4 minutes.
+Meanwhile, heat 2 tablespoons (30ml) oil in a large skillet over high heat until lightly smoking.
+Season squid with salt, add to skillet, and cook, stirring occasionally, until just cooked through and browned in spots, 3 to 4 minutes.
 Transfer squid to a plate and keep warm.
-Add the 4 remaining tablespoons of oil to skillet, heat until shimmering over medium-high heat, and add mushrooms.
+Add remaining 4 tablespoons (60ml) oil to skillet, heat until shimmering over medium-high heat, and add mushrooms.
 Cook, stirring occasionally, until well browned.
 Season with salt and transfer to a plate; keep warm.

 Return broth to a simmer, add mussels, and cook until opened, about 5 minutes.
 Stir in miso and season broth with salt.